crisnoel12/crisnoel12.github.io/_posts/2017-01-27-how-to-implement-a-hero-image-in-your-website.md

 ---
 title: "How to Implement a Hero Image In Your Website"
 description: "Hero images are a growing web design trend seen in most modern websites today.
+In this tutorial we will look at how to implement a simple hero image."
+excerpt: "Hero images are a growing web design trend seen in most modern websites today.
 It grabs the visitor's attention due to it's aesthetically pleasing layout.
-In this tutorial we will look at how to implement a simple hero image."
+In this tutorial we will look at how to implement a simple hero image as shown above."
 date: 2017-01-27
 tags: ['html', 'css', 'hero image', 'tutorial']
 image: post-hero-image-tutorial.png